Injectivity theorems for higher direct images under proper K\"ahler morphisms on snc spaces: Introduction

 \subsection{Acknowledgment}

 This project started to take shape during our visit to Kagoshima University and we would like to thank our host Masaaki Murakami for his invitation and his hospitality during our stay.
 S.\,M.\,wrote this paper during his stay at Westlake University.
 He would like to thank the faculty members and his host Xin Fu for providing a wonderful environment.
-S.\,M.\,is supported by Grant-in-Aid for Scientific Research (B) $\#$21H00976 from JSPS.
+We would like to thank the anonymous referee for the careful reading and the long list of suggestions which helps to improve the readability of the paper.
+S.\,M.\,is supported by Grant-in-Aid for Scientific Research (B) $\#$21H00976 from JSPS and JST FOREST Program $\#$JPMJFR2368 from JST.
 Y.C.~and M.C.~were supported by the National Research Foundation of Korea (NRF) Grant funded by the Korean government (No.~2023R1A2C1007227).
-Y.C. was partially supported by Samsung Science and Technology Foundation under Project Number SSTF-BA2201-01
+Y.C.~was partially supported by Samsung Science and Technology Foundation under Project Number SSTF-BA2201-01.
+M.C.~was partially supported by the National Science and Technology Council of Taiwan (NSTC) under the project number NSTC 115-2115-M-002-002-MY3.